kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates/dra-admin-access.md

 with admin access grants access to devices which are in use and may enable additional access permissions when making the device available in a container.

-Has no effect unless DynamicResourceAllocation is also enabled.
+This feature gate has no effect unless you also enable the `DynamicResourceAllocation` feature gate.